 Why did El Greco (1541-1614) paint such elongated figures?
 Could he have suffered from a visual astigmatism that optically stretched his visual field?
-Art historians doubt it, and logicians ague that this is a fallacy because any visual defect would affect sitter and painting equally and would cancel out.
+Art historians strongly doubt it, and logicians ague that this is a fallacy because any visual defect would affect sitter and painting equally and would cancel out.

 I converted a volunteer into an ‘artificial El Greco’ with an experimental telescope that expanded the world horizontally.